CODE OF ETHICS

 § 7

-In the case of monographs and collective works, the Scientific Council of the Publishing House of the Institute of Legal Sciences of the Polish Academy of Sciences — and in the case of journals published and co-published by ILS–PAS, editorial boards — decide whether to publish submitted texts based primarily on their academic quality and adherence to the journal’s subject area.
+In the case of monographs and collective works, the Scientific Council of the Publishing House of the Institute of Law Studies of the Polish Academy of Sciences — and in the case of journals published and co-published by ILS PAS, editorial boards — decide whether to publish submitted texts based primarily on their academic quality and adherence to the journal’s subject area.
 The key criteria in the evaluation of submitted texts are the objectivity of the analyses and the unimpeachablepresentation of the research problem.

 Publishing procedures